-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

-Rockstar released Bully in 2006, much to the delight of gamers everywhere.
-The game proved incredibly popular, leading to fans asking the company for a sequel.
-Rumors have swirled for several years now that a sequel may be in the works, although there has been no official confirmation from developers.
-The original game features an open world that can be navigated on foot, skateboard scooter, bicycle, or go-kart.
-The story follows a juvenile delinquent as he experiences adolescence.
-This third-person game is a must-play!
+Rockstar released Bully in 2006 to the delight of gamers everywhere.
+The game proved incredibly popular, leading fans to repeatedly ask the company for a sequel, though recent reports indicate that this may never come to be.
+The original game features an open world that can be navigated on foot, skateboard, scooter, bicycle, or go-kart.
+The story follows a juvenile delinquent as he experiences adolescence in the worst way possible.

 #25 Mount and Blade 2: Bannerlord